-- Melt the remaining butter.
-Rub butter all over the turkey and under the skin.
+- Melt the butter and rub all over the turkey, including under the skin.
 Season generously all over with salt and pepper.
-Place turkey on top of the garlic and herbs in the pan.
+Place turkey on top of the garlic and herbs in the pan BREAST-SIDE DOWN.
 Drizzle with the remaining oil.

-- Turn turkey over to be breast-side up.
-Using the reserved herb butter, use a spoon to spread it over the top of your turkey for extra flavour (the turkey will be hot and the butter will melt nicely over the skin).
+- Using the reserved herb butter, use a spoon to spread half of it over the top of your turkey (be careful, the turkey will be hot and the butter will melt nicely over the skin).
 Pour any remaining juices over your turkey.

-- For extra crispy skin, broil for a further 10-15 minutes, keeping your eye on it so it doesn't burn, until the skin is crispy and golden browned all over.
+- For extra crispy skin, broil (or grill) in the last 5-10 minutes, keeping your eye on it so it doesn't burn, until the skin is crispy and golden browned all over.

 - Remove 2 1/2 cups of the liquid from the pan juices (top up with stock if you need too), strain and reserve for your gravy.

 12-16 pound (6-8 kg) turkey for 10-12 people

 16-18 pound (8-9 kg) turkey for 14-16 people